-Then do the same thing at the top of the poles, and tie your twine across the top.
+- Repeat the same thing at the top of the poles, and tie your twine across the top ridges.

 This will give you a rough ‘stable’ parameter to work in for the middle twine tying part.
 Meaning, your poles won’t flop or move around too much while you’re tying the rest of your twine.

 6) Go back to the bottom.
 Repeat diagonal ties with twine, all the way up.

 The great and important thing about the bamboo ridge is that it prevents your twine from sliding down.

 So you don’t need any hooks or nails into the wood poles.